canonical/craft-parts/docs/explanation/parts.rst

 The dependencies of a part are described using the :ref:`build_snaps` and :ref:`build_packages` properties.
 These specify lists of snaps and system packages to be installed before the part is built.
+If a part depends on other parts, the :ref:`after` property is used to specify these -- see :ref:`parts_build-order`.

 Snaps are referred to by the names that identify them in the Snap Store and can also include the channel information so that specific versions of snaps